UOA-CS732-SE750-Students-2024/project-group-noble-narwhals/README.md

 - For the hooks, please put them in the `hooks` folder.
 ### For the style
 - Please use variables for colors, etc in the `tailwind.config.js` file.
+- If you think a style is reusable, edit the `tailwind.config.js` file and add it to the `extend` section.
 ---

 # COMPSCI 732 / SOFTENG 750 project - Team Noble Narwhals